neomatrix369/awesome-ai-ml-dl/cloud-devops-infra/gpus/rapids.md

 ## Blogs

-- [Rapids on Medium.com](https://medium.com/rapids-ai) - is a great place to catch up with RAPIDS new functionality
+- [RAPIDS on Medium.com](https://medium.com/rapids-ai) - is a great place to catch up with RAPIDS new functionality
 - [RAPIDS: NVIDIA Developer Blog](https://devblogs.nvidia.com/tag/rapids/)
 - See other [NVIDIA blogs](https://blogs.nvidia.com/)